-- It will often be the case that neither net nor gross incomes of those affected by a proposal are known directly, so as to allow the distributional adjustment to be calculated.
-However, if the family or other circumstances of a group affected are known, an adjustment may be calculable indirectly using whatever is known about the relative incomes of those in the relevant category. - If it is known that proposal will disproportionately provide additional employment for people on probation in a particular area.
-If it is known that probationers in that area are predominantly in the lowest income quintile, it will be reasonable to use the adjustment factor calculated for that quintile. - The regional impact of policy may assist the analysis: the income impact of a proposal may be estimated indirectly by determining its geographical impact and taking note of small-area indices of deprivation.
-However, care must be taken to assess whether the beneficiaries of a proposal are representative of the geographical area from which they come.
+14 It will often be the case that neither net nor gross incomes of those affected by a proposal are known directly, so as to allow the distributional adjustment to be calculated.
+However, if the family or other circumstances of a group affected are known, an adjustment may be calculable indirectly using whatever is known about the relative incomes of those in the relevant category.

+IS For example, it may be that a particular proposal will disproportionately provide additional employment for people on probation in a particular area.
+If it is known that probationers in that area are predominantly in the lowest income quintile, it will be reasonable to use the adjustment factor calculated for that quintile.

+16 The regional impact of policy may assist the analysis: the income impact of a proposal may be estimated indirectly by determining its geographical impact and taking note of small-area indices of deprivation.6 However, care must be taken to assess whether the beneficiaries of a proposal are representative of the geographical area from which they come.